+EVA MORRIS

-EVA MORRIS Eva was noted for her verbosity, Which was only equalled by curiosity;
+Eva was noted for her verbosity, Which was only equalled by curicuity;

-Studying languages never made her blue,
+Studying languages never made herblue,

-She excelled in Franch, and Lahn. too.
+She excelled in Franch, and Latin.

-in the high school's list of requirements.
+of the family has a difficult problem to solve he will be told to go to the graduate.
+If your mother has to pre. pare a paper for the missionary society, some kind neighbor will tell her to have the graduate write it.
+If your father is struggling with the fine differences of opinion on the Initiative, Referendum and Recall, he will be sure to ask the graduate to belp him in his struggle.
+Should she fail a look of horrow will pass around the family circle, heads will be shaken slowly and the poor graduate will be made to feel that she is a reproach to a worthy family, in the high school's list of requirements.
 We are going to step out and make room for our sisters who will follow us.
-While many of the tasks have been arduous yet the high school has had its joys too.
-We have had jolly times as well as those of a serious character and when September comes again and the school building opens wide its hospitable doors to other boys and other girls, we are sure that we shall feel a throb of pain, for in the other school rooms joys and work we shall never again be permitted to share, for we shall be numbered with the sweet girl graduates.
+While many of the tasks. have been arduous yet the high school has had its joys too.
+We have had jolly times as well as those of a serious character and when September comes again and the school building opens wide its hospitable doors to other boys and other girls, we are sure that we shall feel a throb of pain. for in the other school rooms joys and work we shall never again be permitted to share, for we shall be numbered with the sweet girl graduates.